-Emerging scholarship is helping to build more complete understanding of the persecution and genocide of European Sinti and Roma under Nazi rule, but many historical questions still remain unanswered and public awareness about the genocide of the Roma remains insufficient.
-This is why the IHRA Committee on the Genocide of the Roma works to inform IHRA stakeholders about the prejudice towards Roma and Sinti before, during and after the Second World War as well as to demonstrate the link between the history of persecution and the present situation of the Roma.
+Raising awareness of the genocide of the Roma, or Porajmos, is critical to countering antigypsyism/anti-Roma discrimination.
+The IHRA’s interdisciplinary Committee on the Genocide of the Roma works to sensitize IHRA stakeholders to the prejudice towards Roma and Sinti before, during and after the Second World War, as well as to demonstrate the link between the history of persecution and the present situation of Roma communities.

 The Committee's efforts to advance education, remembrance, and research of this genocide are complemented by the practical tools it develops, like the working definition of antigypsyism/anti-Roma discrimination, that can help in identifying incidents and manifestations of this form of racism, in collecting data, and in supporting the development of appropriate preventative countermeasures.

 The current Chair of the IHRA’s Committee on the Genocide of the Roma is Paul Hagouel (Greece).

 Raising awareness of the Romani genocide through education

 In addition to having co-funded the development of the educational website www.romasintigenocide.eu, a comprehensive multi-lingual online teaching resource on the genocide of the Roma and Sinti, the IHRA, though its Committee on the Genocide of the Roma, is drafting Recommendations for Teaching and Learning about the Genocide of the Roma.
 This formed one of the IHRA's pledges at the Malmö International Forum on Holocaust Remembrance and Combating Antisemitism, Remember – ReAct.